 Healthcare professionals should note that they are at an increased risk of their actions being misconstrued or misrepresented, if they conduct intimate examinations where no other person is present.

-Under the Data protection Act 2000, you are entitled to view your medical records.
-There is no charge, however if you require copies there will be a charge of 30p per photocopy.
+Under the Data protection Act 2018, you are entitled to view your medical records.
+There is no charge for this service.

 Netherfield House Surgery is designed to be accessible to patients with disabilities including wheelchair users.

 If you would like advice from a nurse or doctor over the phone please ring during surgery hours.
 You may be asked to ring back or leave your number if the doctor or nurses are busy with patients.

 We operate a zero tolerance policy towards physical or verbally abusive behaviour.
 Patients who are abusive risk removal from the surgery’s list.

 - Patients should extend the same courtesy and politeness to the practice staff as they themselves would expect to receive.

 - We hope that patients will assist us by bringing any problems to our attention and showing respect for the surgery premises and surrounding area.

 - Wherever possible please try to arrive 5 minutes before the appointment time.
 If you find that you are going to be late please let us know.